08Harshita/08Harshita/README.md

 ### Hi there 👋

-A highly motivated and dynamic undergraduate,specializing in Information Technology.
+I am a highly motivated and dynamic undergraduate,specializing in Information Technology.
 I love brainstorming and solving problems, and seeking a rewarding position with a progressive organization.
 Looking forward to learn new technology as well as work in good organization culture.

 <!--
 **08Harshita/08Harshita** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.